Community Information

 East Neuk Festival

 World-class, critically-acclaimed classical, jazz and world music in venues throughout the East Neuk.
-We will have the Tallis Scholars performing works by Arvo Part, the Calidore Quartet performing Beethoven, and Llyr Williams playing Beethoven and Mussorgsky.
-Many more artists will be revealed in November.
-The full programme will be released in early February
+The full programme is released every year in early February